 , 10- R, 1p, 95', gear & bolt.

 Take the trail to Blob Rock.
 Go right and down a bit and you'll soon be at the base of Blob Slab.

 Weather station 4.1 miles from here

-Mountain Project's determination of some of the classic, most popular, highest rated routes for Blob Slab:
+Mountain Project's determination of the classic, most popular, highest rated climbing routes for Blob Slab:

 Featured Route For Blob Slab

 A Hike for Y2K 5.11c 6c+ 24 VIII- 24 E4 6a CO

 : ... : Blob Slab